LySeriuos/MS2-Memory_game/README.md

 * Fun game, easy to understandt.
 * To Load and Play.
-* To be able save scores.
+* To be able to save scores.
 * To compete with friends.
-* To change difficulties.
+* To change difficulty levels.

 ## Skeleton
 ---